Duncanville Air Force Station: History

-Located on the site of the former Naval Air Station, Duncanville, with a mission to provide radar coverage of the Dallas-Fort Worth area, the 745th Aircraft Control and Warning Squadron began operating an AN/CPS-6B and an AN/FPS-10 radar at this site on 1 February 1953, and initially the station functioned as a Ground-Control Intercept (GCI) and warning station.
-As a GCI station, the squadron's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
-In 1958 the height-finder radar was replaced by an AN/FPS-6.
+Located on the site of the former Naval Air Station, Duncanville, with a mission to provide radar coverage of the Dallas-Fort Worth area, the 745th Aircraft Control and Warning Squadron began operating an AN/CPS-6B and an AN/FPS-10 radar at this site on 1 February 1953, and initially the station functioned as a Ground-Control Intercept and warning station.
+As such, the squadron's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
+In 1958, the height-finder radar was replaced by an AN/FPS-6.

-On 17 July 1957, the AFS, along with two other stations in other states helped track an unexplained object following an RB-47 Air Force Radar Reconnaissance Jet for more than 90 minutes.
-Two planes from the Air Base were dispatched as well.
-The object was never identified, and no explanation was ever concluded.
+On 17 July 1957, the AFS, along with two other stations in other states, helped track an unexplained object following an RB-47 Air Force radar reconnaissance jet for more than 90 minutes.
+Two planes from the base were dispatched, as well.
+The object was never identified, and no explanation was ever given.

 In 1959, the United States Army opened Army Air-Defense Command Post DF-30DC for Nike Missile air-defense system, Dallas-Fort Worth Defense Area in 1959.
 Duncanville was incorporated into BUIC I, a manual back-up interceptor control system implemented in 1962.
-BUIC I provided limited command and control capability in the event the SAGE system was disabled.
+BUIC I provided limited command-and-control capability in the event the SAGE system was disabled.

 Duncanville AFS closed on 1 July 1964, when the 745th Radar Squadron transferred to Perrin AFS, TX (RP-78).
 Army Nike operations ended in 1969.
 After its closure, the Navy took over the housing units for Naval Air Station Dallas.
-Three acres were deeded to the City of Duncanville in late 1998 for development of a new swimming pool, landscaped walkway, jogging trail, a park entrance and expanded parking.
+Three acres were deeded to the City of Duncanville in late 1998 for development of a new swimming pool, landscaped walkway, jogging trail, a park entrance, and expanded parking.